 Not understanding its real importance can often lead the company to its closure.
 This is usually related to a lack of financial organization.

-If you are not sure about what this term means, don’t worry.
-This article will explain what the net working capital is and how to calculate it.
+If you are not sure what this concept means, don’t worry.
+This article will explain what net working capital is, how to calculate it, how to prevent its deficit, and what factors affect this resource.
 Shall we?

 What is the net working capital?

-A company cannot wait for all their customers to pay their debts to continue its operation, right?
-After all, it takes a few months to bring a return to investors after a business starts to operate.
+A company cannot wait for all its customers to pay their debts to keep operating, right?
+After all, it takes a few months to bring a return to investors after a business starts running.
 Even then, it has to bear the costs.
 During this period, what keeps the company running?
 The answer is: the working capital.

-Using this resource, a dealer can restock his store after selling almost everything, even if, for example, his customers have paid in installments.
+With this resource, it is possible for a trader to restock their store after selling almost everything, even if their customers have paid in installments, for instance.

-Therefore, the working capital is restricted to the amount needed to make the venture operate.
+Thus, the working capital is restricted to the amount needed to make the enterprise operate.
 In turn, the net working capital has an even more specific function.
-Its purpose is to define the amount the business needs to honor its debts.

-As such, it is a study that tends to reveal the ability of your company to continue operating, but also pay your debts.
+Therefore, it is a study that tends to reveal your company’s ability to continue operating, but also pay its debts.